health history

 Living A Healthy Lifestyle is powered by Site Build It!

-Health History -- The Rise of Chronic Disease
+Health History -- The Rise Of Chronic Disease

 A view of health history -- along with a detailed account of America's health status one to two centuries ago--provides a good indication of what has caused our decline.
 Common sense would seem to dictate that as time progresses, and technology improves, overall health should improve.
 But a look of health history shows such is not the case.